amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ![K&E 4081-3](./figures/SlideRules/K&E4081-3/front.jpg)

 This slide rule was the most popular slide rule in America.
 Although it is a very good slide rule, the wood core is easily damaged, when mistreated.
 And because they were inexpensive, many owners abused them.
-As such, a lot of the K&E 4081-3 slide rules being sold on eBay are not in good shape.
-So, be patient; do not rush headlong into a bidding war.
+As such, many K&E 4081-3 slide rules being sold on eBay are warped, and hence are useless.
+Good ones do pop up every so often; so, be patient.
 The same admonishment applies to all wood rules, especially the very old ones made in the early 20th century or before.

-***K&E 68-1100 Deci-Lon 10***—The K&E 68-1100 is one of the last, and most refined, engineering slide rules from K&E, designed to compete with the likes of Aristo 0969, FC 2/83 N, and Nester 0292.
-And like other late model K&E rules, the K&E 68-1100 is made of plastic that is on the cheap side, compared to the European brands.
+***K&E 68-1100 Deci-Lon 10***—The K&E 68-1100 is one of the last, and most refined, engineering slide rules from K&E, designed to compete with late model German slide rules: Aristo 0969, FC 2/83 N, and Nester 0292.
+And like other newer K&E rules, the K&E 68-1100 is made of plastic that is on the cheap side, compared to the European plastics.
 The odd feature of this slide rule is the asymmetric design: the lower frame is very narrow, the slide is quite wide, and the upper frame is unusually wide.
 The wide upper frame allows all four $LL_{0n}$ scales to fit on the frontside and on the backside all four $LL_n$ scales.
 This scale layout is much more convenient to use.
-But the lopsided frame feels awkward when flipping to those who are used to the common, symmetric design.
+But to those of us who are used to the common, symmetric design, the lopsided frame feels awkward when flipping.

 ![K&E 68-1100](./figures/SlideRules/K&E68-1100/front.jpg)

-***K&E 4083-3 Log Log Duplex Vector***—The K&E 4083-3 Log Log Duplex Vector was one of the earliest advanced engineering slide rules with $Sh$ hyperbolic sine and  $Th$ hyperbolic tangent scales.
-These vector rules were popular with mechanical and structural engineers, who use it to compute the [catenary](https://en.wikipedia.org/wiki/Catenary) of chains (or, heavy-duty power transmission lines)—the sag that results when hanging a chain of a certain length from two equal-height posts.
+***K&E 4083-3 Log Log Duplex Vector***—The K&E 4083-3 was one of the earliest advanced engineering slide rules with hyperbolic sine $Sh$ and hyperbolic tangent $Th$ scales.
+These vector rules were popular with mechanical and civil engineers, who use it to compute the [catenary](https://en.wikipedia.org/wiki/Catenary) of chains (or, heavy-duty power transmission lines)—the sag that results when hanging a chain of a certain length from two equal-height posts.

 ![catenary](./figures/SlideRules/catenary.jpg)